matthew-beisser/testing-automation-pipeline-3/docs/design.md

 ## Open Questions

 <!--
-Any open issues that you aren’t sure about, contentious decisions that you’d like readers to weigh in on, suggested future work, and so on.
+Any open issues that you aren't sure about, contentious decisions that you'd like readers to weigh in on, suggested future work, and so on.
 A tongue-in-cheek name for this section is the “known unknowns”.
 -->

 - Is this project approved?